radhikatandon02/75DaysDSAChallenge/README.md

 This repository contains Solutions to some interesting problems from Placement point of view.
 ---------------------------------------------------------------------------------------------
 Language : C++
-Platforms : Coding Ninjas, Leetcode
+Platforms : Coding Ninjas, Leetcode, Geeks_for_Geeks

 #leetcodeSolutions
 #codingNinjasSolutions
+#geeksForGeeksSolutions
 #happyCoding